Running Music: Your Guide to Getting Started

 Do you love running with music?
 Then you are among the majority.
 According to a 2016 survey, 61% runners listen to something while on the run, while 82% are tuned in to their favorite music.
 So yes, running music playlist is a thing.

 What are the benefits?

+There are many plus points of running workout music for beginners.
 When you listen to music, your body releases the chemical messenger dopamine, which is associated with pleasurable experiences.
 Running while listening to your favorite tunes not only releases those feel-good hormones, but also helps ease your mind.

-What’s even more interesting is that music can help increase the footstep turnover rate as you run.
+What’s even more interesting is that running workout music can help increase the footstep turnover rate as you run.
 Runners seem to cover longer distances under the influence of acoustic stimuli like music.
 They also experience lower rates of perceived exertion — the music acts as a distraction and makes the workout feel easier.
 This performance-enhancing effect is known as auditory motor synchronization.

 What type of music works best?